-October 27, 2020 If opposed in general election, preelection report due for general election.
-If candidate has not previously filed any reports during the 2020 election cycle, this report covers all campaign activity through October 24.
-If candidate filed a final report for the primary election, preelection report for general election covers all campaign activity from August 12 through October 24.
-November 3, 2020 General Election November 3, 2020 December 30, 2020 General Election Final report due for general election.

-If candidate filed a preelection report for the general election, the final report for the general election covers all campaign activity from October 25 through the date the report is filed.
+8 If candidate filed annual report but no preelection report, final report for primary covers all activity from January 1, 2022, through August 9, 2022.
+If no annual or preelection report filed, final report for primary election covers all campaign activity through August 9, 2022, or, if candidate lost election, all campaign activity through the date the report is filed.
+November 1, 2022 If opposed in general election, preelection report due for general election.
+If candidate has not previously filed any reports during the 2022 election cycle, this report covers all campaign activity through October 29, 2022.
+If candidate filed a final report for the primary election, preelection report for general election covers all campaign activity from August 10, 2022 through October 29, 2022.
+November 8, 2022 General Election November 8, 2022 December 30, 2022 General Election Final report due for general election.
+Final report due for general election.
+If candidate has not previously filed any reports during the 2022 election cycle, the final report for the general election covers all campaign activity through the date the report is